 - A detailed neurological examination during which a neurologist will ask you to perform tasks to assess the agility of arms and legs, muscle tone, gait and balance, to see if:

 - Tremor can be observed in your extremities at rest or in action.

 - There is stiffness in extremities or neck.

 - You can maintain your balance and examine your posture.

 - You may notice that a neurologist records your exam into a table, called Unified Parkinson’s Disease Rating Scale (UPDRS).
 This is a universal scale used by neurologists and movement disorders specialists to comprehensively assess and document the exam of a person with PD at a baseline, judge the effect of medication and track the progression of disease during future visits.

 - Most commonly, people with PD respond well to dopaminergic medications.
-Lack of response to medications may prompt the doctor to seek an alternative diagnosis such as atypical parkinsonism and order further testing such as an MRI of the brain.
+Lack of response to medications may prompt the doctor to seek an alternative diagnosis such as A group of brain disorders that initially look like Parkinson's disease, but differ in the course of the disease and response to antiparkinson medications.
+The term is used interchangeably with Parkinson-plus syndromes. and order further testing such as an MRI of the brain.

 - When unsure of a PD diagnosis, neurologists often refer patients to movement disorders specialists and order DAT scans.